ansibleguy/sw_nextcloud/README.md

 * **Info:** You might need to add the server's certificate to your browser's exceptions if you use the 'selfsigned' or 'ca' certificate-type.

+* **Info:** The machine running NextCloud should AT LEAST have 1GB of RAM to run somewhat OK.

+  2-4GB would be recommended for entry-level setups.
+You might want/have to update the php memory-limit ```nextcloud.php.srv.memory_limit```if you have more than 1GB available!

 ## Setup
 For this role to work - you must install its dependencies first: